-- ✓ Traditional issue in computer science: interactivity vs performance - ✓ You can not have your cake and eat it too. - Question, "explain which process you prefer to schedule when there are two processes, browser and backup apps" → Considerations: 1) interactive or batch, 2) fairness, 3) importance, 4) real-time, ...
+- ✓ Traditional issue in computer science: interactivity vs performance - You can not have your cake and eat it too. - Question, "explain which process you prefer to schedule when there are two processes, browser and backup apps" → Considerations: 1) interactive or batch, 2) importance, 3) fairness, 4) real-time, ...